-SPANISH IV (513) - Elective 2 Semesters - 5 periods/week
+SPANISH IV (513) - Elective

 The majority of this course is taught in Spanish.
 Focus for this course in on developing more conversational speaking skills involving critical thinking.
-Students will continue to perfect their knowledge of the language by studying the grammar and vocabulary in a more in depth manner.
+Students will continue to perfect their knowledge of the language by studying the grammar and vocabulary in a more in-depth manner.
 In addition, students will begin to study Spanish literature.
 Further activities will be added to enrich the students at this advanced level.